kkzz19/Angular-QuizMe/readme.md

-Running the application:
+# Running the application:

--Install NPM if not already.
+* Install NPM if not already.
--Build dependencies: run "npm i" in this directory.
+* Build dependencies: run "npm i" in this directory.
 This only needs to be done once or if the dependencies in package.json change.
--Run "npm start" in this directory to start the application, and navigate to localhost:3000 to view -Run "npm run build" in this directory to build the site to the "dist" folder.
+* Run "npm start" in this directory to start the application, and navigate to localhost:3000 to view
+* Run "npm run build" in this directory to build the site to the "dist" folder.
--Run "npm test" and navigate to http://localhost:9876/ to run the unit tests.
+* Run "npm test" and navigate to http://localhost:9876/ to run the unit tests.

+License: MIT